 What should your baby wear at night, from summer heat to winter cold?
 Take a look at these guidelines for better sleep!

 I wasn’t expecting a heat wave at the end of October, but there I was, running the air conditioner with a newborn in my arms.
-I didn’t know whether to bundle him up at night, or if that would only make him feel hot and stuffy.
+I didn’t know whether to bundle him up at night or if that would only make him feel hot and stuffy.

-When the weather finally turned cold, the new dilemma was how to keep him warm enough at night, considering that blankets weren’t a safe option because of the risk of SIDS.
+When the weather finally turned cold, the new dilemma was how to keep him warm enough at night, considering that loose blankets weren’t a safe option because of the risk of SIDS.
 Even if they were, he’d simply kick them off as he moved around in his sleep.
 Come the next morning, his legs and feet felt cool, making me wonder whether he was warm enough as he slept.

 How exactly are you supposed to dress your baby for sleep at night, given changing temperatures?